 If you get your timing right, you can write a post that will go absolutely viral before others notice it.
 And by then, you’ll already be reaping the benefits of top rankings on Google.

-Final thoughts: Finding blog post topics that generate traffic in 2020
+Final thoughts: Finding blog post topics that generate traffic

 In short: all you need to do to generate traffic to your blog is to find out what your readers want.